Shamir-Lab/EMP/README.md

 # EMP

-EMP: EMpirical Pipeline for correcting GO terms obtained by network-based module discovery (NBMD) algorithms.
+EMP: EMpirical Pipeline for correcting GO terms obtained by active module identification (AMI) algorithms.

-NBMD algorithms receive a gene network and nodes' activity scores as input and report sub-networks (modules) that are putatively biologically active.
+AMI algorithms receive a gene network and nodes' activity scores as input and report sub-networks (modules) that are putatively biologically active.
 We observed that GO terms enriched in modules detected by these methods on the real data were often also enriched after randomly permuting the input data.
 To tackle this bias, we designed a method that evaluates the empirical significance of GO terms reported as enriched in modules.

-We used EMP to evaluate six NBMD methods on GE and GWAS data.
+We used EMP to evaluate six AMI methods on GE and GWAS data.
 * jActiveModules (Ideker et al, 2002)
 * NetBox (Cerami et al, 2010)
 * HotNet2 (Raphael et al, 2015)